Sustainability

 Teijin Automotive Technologies, a Group company, donated 200 U.S. dollar in food and toiletries and 700 U.S. dollar in cash to the Indiana Dream Center, a facility in Kentucky that was severely damaged in the tornado disaster that struck six states of the United States in December 2021.

 In July 2020, Teijin Limited donated 500 kg of OLSORB, a high-performance oil-absorbent sheet, to assist the cleanup of fuel oil spilled when the freighter Wakashio ran aground off the island of Mauritius in the Indian Ocean.
 (This amount would allow the absorption of about 10 tons of oil.)
 Teijin made the donation to the government of Mauritius through Mitsui O.S.K.
-Lines, Ltd., which was tackling environmental recovery in the area.
+Lines, Ltd., which was in charge of tackling environmental recovery in the area.

 Humanitarian support for Ukraine

 The Teijin Group decided to donate up to 40 million yen in humanitarian aid to Ukraine.
-Based on this, Group companies in Japan, Europe, and other regions donated 10 million yen to the United National Children's Fund (UNICEF) and the United Nations High Commissioner for Refugees (UNHCR) and made other donations.
+Based on this, Teijin made donations of 5 million yen each to the United Nations Children's Fund (UNICEF) and the United Nations High Commissioner for Refugees (UNHCR), and Group companies in Japan and Europe also provided support, including a donation of €35,000 to a Dutch foundation made by Teijin Aramid B.V. (in the Netherlands).

 Goods provided to refugees in Poland

-Teijin Automotive Technologies provided financial assistance to directly-employed Ukrainian employees to support refugee families with day-to-day and housing expenses.
+Teijin Automotive Technologies provided financial assistance to directly employed Ukrainian employees to support refugee families with day-to-day and housing expenses.
 Teijin Carbon Europe and Ziegler provided clothing, bedding, medical supplies, and other goods to displaced families.
-Additional support will be provided on an on-going basis.
+Additional support will be provided on an ongoing basis.